-Associates are all entities over which the group has significant influence but not control or joint control iii.
-Joint Venture
+Associates are all entities over which the group has significant influence but not control or joint control

 This is generally the case where the group holds between 20% and 50% of the voting rights.
 Investments in associates are accounted for using the equity method of accounting, after initially being recognized at cost.